a local activity centre for reading

 There are acres of woodland, wide open spaces, miles of trails - including a Sculpture Trail - and a wild flower meadow to explore.
 The area is ideal for everything from a walk to a hike, with plenty of room for wide games, Frisbee and geocaching (GPS rental is available).

-There is a ‘low ropes’ course with a range of activities, including an aerial runway, a 5-metre Climbing Wall incorporating a Crate Stacker and Leap of Faith), and a Peg Wall that offers challenges for all ages and abilities.
+There is a Low Ropes Course with Zip Line, an Obstacle Course, a Peg Wall, a Bouldering Wall and a 5-metre Climbing Wall incorporating a Crate Stacker and Leap of Faith, that offer a range of challenges for all ages and abilities.

 Chalk mining, dating back to the 1600s, has left a vast cavern system 21.5 metres (70ft) under the 89th grounds.